-Next week, on September 5, 2016, Hollywood will be celebrating the 100th anniversary of the release of the movie Intolerance, considered by many to be the greatest (or at least one of the greatest) films of the Silent Era.
+On September 5, 2016, Hollywood celebrated the 100th anniversary of the release of the movie Intolerance, considered by many to be the greatest (or at least one of the greatest) films of the Silent Era.
 Produced and directed by D.W.
 Griffith as a sort of apology for his earlier film Birth of a Nation, which was heavily criticized for its racist overtones, Intolerance focused on the violent repercussions of prejudice and irrational hatred, with an eye towards reconciliation, especially between religious groups.

 Because two of its four storylines are straight out of the Bible, Intolerance is usually included in the list of Hollywood’s great Biblical epics.
 But what are the greatest?
 The answer is, of course, highly subjective.
 So, using only critics scores on Rotten Tomatoes as a guide, here are seven of the best.

 A relic of Hollywood’s Silent Era, Intolerance is the highest rated Biblically-themed movies on Rotten Tomatoes.
 True, the movie is only partially devoted directly to Bible stories, but the depiction of the Crucifixion of Jesus (part of the second story) is one of the most memorable ever filmed.
 As a bonus, at least from a Biblical perspective, is the first story which concerns the destruction of the city of Babylon by the Persian Empire (this also featured one of the largest and most expensive sets ever constructed).
 An additional story, the third, depicts the struggles between Catholics and Protestants during the Reformation Era.
 Intolerance is regularly ranked among the greatest and most influential films of all time, although it was a box office flop at the time of its release.